 - Reduction of Retail Availability

 - Increase in Positive Social and Community Norms

 The Strategic Prevention Framework (SPF), on which ASAPP is based, has become one of SAMSHA’s most promoted initiatives, even finding its way beyond the walls of SAMSHA into other federal agencies.
 In the fall of 2010, the Georgia Department of Behavioral Health and Developmental Disabilities made a landmark decision to incorporate SAMSHA’s Strategic Prevention Framework into the prevention block grant.
 Initially established as a tobacco prevention initiative, ASAPP refocused efforts to alcohol prevention in 2011.
 In 2017, DBHDD extended prevention efforts to include other substances.

 As an initiative of Twin Cedars, ASAPP is a member of Council on Accreditation.

-If you would like to schedule an educational opportunity, or join our community work group, contact Shannon Lawson at 706-302-8081.
+If you would like to schedule an educational opportunity, or join our community work group, contact Andy Carpenter at 513-507-1191.

 ASAPP is available to facilitate the Too Good for Drugs Program

 Contact your counties provider.
 See contact information below for more information.

 ASAPP is currently taking referrals for summer class opportunities with “Creating Lasting Family Connections” for more information, contact Andy Carpenter at 513-507-1191 or Veronica Dowell at 706-298-2148 ext.
 1222.

 ASAPP is committed to helping our community be tobacco free.
 If you are ready to quit smoking, we can help.
 Go to Quit Now Georgia for more information.